Popmotion/popmotion/docs/api/animation/decay.md

 ---
 title: Decay
-description: Exponential deceleration, primarily for use in momentum scrolling
+description: Exponential deceleration, primarily for use in momentum scrolling.
 category: animation
 ---